scylladb/scylladb/docs/architecture/index.rst

 * :doc:`SSTable </architecture/sstable/index/>` - ScyllaDB SSTable 2.0 and 3.0 Format Information
 * :doc:`Compaction Strategies </architecture/compaction/compaction-strategies>` - High-level analysis of different compaction strategies
 * :doc:`Raft Consensus Algorithm in ScyllaDB </architecture/raft>` - Overview of how Raft is implemented in ScyllaDB.
+* :doc:`Zero-token Nodes </architecture/zero-token-nodes>` - Nodes that do not replicate any data.

 Learn more about these topics in the `ScyllaDB University: Architecture lesson <https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/>`_.